PROGRAMS OF MENTORSHIP,

 Race for Equality and Change

-INDYCAR and the Indianapolis Motor Speedway are moving full speed ahead in the “Race for Equality and Change.”
+The NTT INDYCAR SERIES and the Indianapolis Motor Speedway are moving full speed ahead in the “Race for Equality and Change.”

-Together IMS and INDYCAR have built the engine that will drive fundamental change and support diversity and inclusivity across the motorsports industry, including: diversifying competitive driver fields at levels of the sport; recruiting and developing a diverse workforce; diversifying employment, leadership and ownership within the INDYCAR Series; investing in minority communities.
+Together IMS and the NTT INDYCAR SERIES have built the engine that will drive fundamental change and support diversity and inclusivity across the motorsports industry, including: diversifying competitive driver fields at levels of the sport; recruiting and developing a diverse workforce; diversifying employment, leadership and ownership within the NTT INDYCAR SERIES; investing in minority communities.

 Racers: Girls Behind the Helmet